A new year is upon us and that means you get the opportunity for a fresh start to become the best you yet.

 Are We Keeping Our New Year’s Resolutions?

-According to the Ipsos poll, 20% of Americans said they planned to make more than one resolution, while 18% planned to make just one resolution.
+According to the YouGov poll, 20% of Americans said they planned to make more than one resolution.

-Of the Americans who said they had made New Year’s resolutions, 44% reported they were still “going strong” with their goals or had already achieved them.
+Of the Americans who said they had made New Year’s resolutions, nearly four in five reported they were very or somewhat confident that they will be able to stick to their goals.

 Here are a few more resources to help you reach your goals for the new year in the long run.